-In 2016, the Company focused its field exploration activities on the identification of additional resource potential at ten (10) favorable target sites on the wider Bilbao property.
-Activities carried out included ground magnetometer and associated topographic surveys aimed at further identification and location of potential drill targets outside the immediate limits of the existing Bilbao deposit.
+Exploration programs carried put in 2016 and 2017 confirmed the potential for the identification of additional resources at ten (10) favorable target sites on the wider Bilbao property.
 In addition, petrographic, structural, lithological, and lithogeochemical studies were carried out on both sulphide, and oxide zone mineralization to further enhance information presented in the 2014 PEA.
 The results confirmed there is potential for additional vein and skarn-type potential mineralization on the property.